livvy94/Joke-Explainer-7000/README.md

-## A high-quality™ Discord bot by Eva & Olivia
+## A high-quality™ Discord bot by Eva, Olivia & DDA

 _For use by SilvaGunner Quality of Control_